Mare94/Semester_Project/README.md

 ## Contributing

-Here you can detail any information you want to provide regarding contributing to the project.
-For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
-These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.
+-Find a project you want to contribute to.
+-Fork it.
+-Clone it to your local system.
+-Make a new branch.
+-Make your changes.
+-Push it back to your repo.
+-Click the Compare & pull request button.
+-Click Create pull request to open a new pull request.

 ## Contact